ArtemStasiiev/Final-project-1-/README.md

     Server has been started and is running on port 3001
 ```
 - After the node modules instalation write ```npm start``` to launch the project.

-## Link to website
----
-Here is a working live website: